autistic-symposium/quantum-computing-toolkit/README.md

-# Resources for Quantum Computing
+# Curated Resources and Documentation

 ## Beginner